What is the SMP?

 Critical area code update

 Staff at the Department of Ecology recommended specific changes to the city's critical area code as a part of the review of the city's SMP update.
 The DOE outlined "required changes" that relate to how wetland buffers are calculated.
 A draft update to the city's critical area ordinance in relation to new guidance regarding wetland buffers is included in the update process.
-Changes to the City's CAO (PMC 21.06) were adopted by the City Council in November, 2014 (took effect December 26, 2014).
+Changes to the City's CAO (PMC 21.06) were adopted by the City Council in November, 2014, and again in November 2015.
 See the City's online municipal code for full details of the code change (PMC 21.06, Article IX): http://www.codepublishing.com/wa/puyallup/

 Shoreline Characterization and Inventory Report